The Sitcom Mission

 With an emphasis firmly on script development, The Sitcom Mission is an international sitcom writing competition, 'The X Factor for sitcoms'.
 It showcases 15-minute sitcom scripts at The New Diorama Theatre in London in front of the British TV and radio comedy industry.

 The Sitcom Mission has the central aim of getting a situation comedy commissioned either on TV, radio or online.
-We've evolved: this year's competition and the central theme is script development.
+The format is of script development culminating in a rehearsed reading showcase.
 We're looking for writers who can take notes, are tenacious, thrive on feedback, love re-writing and adore the process just as much as the end result.